Google Fi Review after

 Switch to Google Fi

-If you’re wondering how you’ll get online while traveling internationally and especially while in China, Google’s Project Fi (now Google Fi) with a Pixel 3 is the hands-down best option for great access to Facebook, Instagram, Google, Gmail, Twitter and more.
+If you’re wondering how you’ll get online while traveling internationally and especially while in China, Google Fi with a Pixel 3 is the hands-down best option for great access to Facebook, Instagram, Google, Gmail, Twitter and more.
 Plus, the price is right (cheaper than Verizon, T-mobile, AT&T, Sprint) and the camera is amazing.
 You can get a $25 credit with my referral.
 (If it says it’s timed out, just let me know, and I’ll send you another referral link.)